Specifications

 • Alpine Linux

 Sure.
-Access to the server's serial console is under development and will be available for installing the most exotic operating systems.
+Access to the server's serial console is available for installing the most exotic operating systems.

-EM-RV1s feature the T-HEAD C910 processor, which supports RV64IMAFDCV0P7_Zicsr_Zifencei_Zfh_XTheadc instruction set modules.
+EM-RV1s feature the T-HEAD C910 processor, which supports RV64IMAFDC_Zicsr_Zifencei_Zfh_XTheadc instruction set modules.

-Note that RISC-V vector instructions are in version 0.7.1 and that the processor also supports XuanTie proprietary extensions (XIE, XMAE).
+Note that the processor also supports XuanTie proprietary extensions (XIE, XMAE).

 A description of RISC-V instructions and their meanings can be found on Wikipedia.